 - Recovery Rebate Credits (Economic Impact Payments) for Individuals.
-In response to the COVID-19 (coronavirus) crisis, Congress enacted the "Recovery Rebate Credit."
+In response to the COVID-19 crisis, Congress enacted the "Recovery Rebate Credit."
 IRC § 6428, as added by the CARES Act.
-The maximum credit is \$1,200 for each eligible individual, plus \$500 for each qualifying child.
+The maximum credit was \$1,200 for each eligible individual, plus \$500 for each qualifying child.
 IRC § 6428(a), (d).
 Soon after enactment, in 2020, the IRS made advanced refunds of the credit via economic impact payments to eligible taxpayers, with eligibility and credit amounts based on tax information from 2018 or 2019.
-While the economic impact payments were based on earlier tax returns, the credit actually applies to the 2020 tax year, and the advance refund reduces the amount of the credit for the 2020 tax year.
-The Recovery Rebate Credit is a fully refundable personal credit.
+While the economic impact payments were based on earlier tax returns, the credit actually applied to the 2020 tax year, and the advance refund reduced the amount of the credit for the 2020 tax year.
+The Recovery Rebate Credit was a fully refundable personal credit.
 IRC § 6428(b).
-However, it is phased out if a taxpayer's adjusted gross income (AGI) exceeds a threshold amount.
-IRC § 6428(c).
-Note that the rebate/credit is not available to anyone who could be claimed by another taxpayer as a dependent. - Employer Tax Credits and Self-Employment Tax Credits for Paid Sick and Family Leave.
-Under the Families First Coronavirus Response Act (different from the CARES Act), eligible employers may receive a refundable payroll credit for required paid sick leave or family leave paid to an employee who cannot work due to COVID-19.
+However, it was phased out if a taxpayer's adjusted gross income (AGI) exceeded a threshold amount.
+IRC § 6428(c). - Additional Recovery Rebate Credits.
+Congress passed "Additional Recovery Rebate Credits" distributed via economic impact payments.
+These Additional Recovery Rebate Credits were modeled after the original Recovery Rebate Credits discussed above, with some exceptions.
+See IRC § 6428A, as added by the COVID-19-Related Tax Relief Act of 2020.
+See also American Rescue Plan Act of 2021, P.L.
+117-2 (providing the third round of economic impact payments of up to \$1,400). - Employer Tax Credits and Self-Employment Tax Credits for Paid Sick and Family Leave.
+Under the Families First Coronavirus Response Act (different from the CARES Act), eligible employers could receive a refundable payroll credit for required paid sick leave or family leave paid to an employee who could not work due to COVID-19.
 P.L.
 116-127, §§ 7001, 7003.
-In addition, self-employed individuals can claim a refundable credit for a qualified sick leave or family leave equivalent amount if they cannot work due COVID-19.
+In addition, self-employed individuals could claim a refundable credit for a qualified sick leave or family leave equivalent amount if they could not work due COVID-19.
 P.L.
 116-127, §§ 7002, 7004.
-The credits are "equivalent" to those available to an eligible employer who pays required paid sick or family leave to an employee who cannot work due to COVID-19.
-These business credits, which have unique rules and limitations, are beyond the scope of this course.
+The credits were "equivalent" to those available to an eligible employer who paid required paid sick or family leave to an employee who could not work due to COVID-19.
+These business credits, which had unique rules and limitations, are beyond the scope of this course.
+[The credits for paid sick and family leave were recently extended to September 30, 2021.
+American Rescue Plan Act of 2021.]
 For information on a new refundable payroll tax credit for retaining employees during the COVID-19 crisis, see P.L.
-116-136, § 2301, which too is beyond the scope of this course.
+116-136, § 2301, which too is beyond the scope of this course. - Residential Energy Efficient Property Credit.
+Individuals may claim a tax credit for certain residential energy efficient property placed in service before 2024, in connection with their residences.
+IRC § 25D, as amended by the Taxpayer Certainty and Disaster Tax Relief Act of 2020 (P.L.
+116-260).
+The credit is 26% of the cost of the eligible property placed in service in 2020, 2021, and 2022, but only 22% for eligible property placed in service in 2023.